miljana20/PlantPlanet/README.md

 # PlantPlanet
-Pleace of love for nature.
+Place of love for nature.